jmratwork/techanalysissecmanage-crcz/README.md

    cd techanalysissecmanage_crcz
    ```
 2. **Authenticate to CyberRangeCZ** – Ensure VPN or direct connectivity and log into the portal.
-3. **Prepare the Scenario** – Upload required images or scripts (e.g., `subcase_1c/scripts/benign_malware_simulator.ps1`) to the appropriate KYPO repositories.
+3. **Prepare the Scenario** – Upload required images or scripts (e.g., `subcase_1c/scripts/benign_malware_simulator.ps1`) to the appropriate CRCZ repositories.
-4. **Launch the Scenario** – Use the KYPO interface to create a new exercise and point it to this repository.
+4. **Launch the Scenario** – Use the CRCZ interface to create a new exercise and point it to this repository.
 Configure network ranges and participants as needed.
 5. **Monitor the Exercise** – During execution, analysts should track alerts and manage cases using NG-SOAR components such as BIPS, NG-SIEM, CICMS, and MISP (for CTI sharing), following the workflow described in [`docs/training_workflows.md`](docs/training_workflows.md) and the deployment/validation steps in [`docs/subcase_1c_guide.md`](docs/subcase_1c_guide.md).

 ### Phishing Quiz Module